Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Servings4

 These homemade, cheesy, loaded campfire potatoes are baked in a foil packet, making them the perfect recipe for your next camping trip.
-We slice our potatoes nice and thin, then grab lots of butter, mozzarella, and cheddar, plus green onions and bacon for the ultimate cheesy foil pack recipe cooked right over the open fire.
+We slice our potatoes nice and thin, then grab lots of butter, mozzarella, colby-jack, and bacon for the ultimate cheesy foil pack recipe cooked right over the open fire.

 Campfire Potatoes Recipe Ingredients